Who are we?

 Items are intended to be eaten as part of a healthy diet, so we grow vegetables, herbs and fruits.
 There is a large range of vegetables available to grow in Britain and we usually sow or plant potatoes, carrots, cauliflower, broad and runner beans and others.

 Where do we grow?

 After three seasons of productive growing, the Meanwhile Site has now closed.
-We are preparing for the delivery of the new allotment site, Hartfield Close Allotments, opened in December 2018 when plot-holders paid for their annual tenancy.
+The new allotment site, Hartfield Close Allotments, opened in December 2018 when plot-holders paid for their annual tenancy.
 We give ongoing support to residents at Elizabeth Yarwood Court to grow their food and help maintain a greenhouse and polytunnel there.
 A new joint project with the green spaces group FOGGGS will see a site developed near Gartside Gardens called Cray Walk Community Garden.
 The Driveway Initiative is a way of supporting anyone who wants to grow food on their own property.

 We also encourage anyone who wants to grow food to come to us for tips or help get some raised beds in communal areas such as in the shared garden of multi-occupancy flats.

 We encourage people to learn about vegetation and how to best grow healthy food.
 We have a partner association Sow the City which offers their educational expertise to our members.

 There are other groups around Manchester which offer fine examples of inspirational gardening and home-produced cooking.
 It is our intention to arrange visits for our members to see what these groups have to offer.

 We strive to develop plots to grow vegetables in any green spaces in the area. this means working together with groups and landowners such as 'Friends of Gartside Gardens and Green Spaces', S4B and 'Ardwick Green Spaces.'